ADumoulin/shrinkcontent-thunderbird/README.md

 * removing content like quoted messages or signatures (for plain text only)
 * processing large number of messages on IMAP and local folders both

+WARNING :
+This add-on permanently removes content from your messages, unless they've been moved to trash with the proper option activated and you restore them manually.
+Is it strongly recommended to back up your messages in a local folder before attempting to shrink them.

 Known limitations
 -----------------
-The extension does not work with IMAP accounts if you select more than one email at a time and the emails are not stored locally on your computer.
-This seems to arise from a bug in Thunderbird, so I see no way of circumventing it.
+The extension does not work with IMAP accounts that are not stored locally.

 Installation
 ------------